 DRAMA 8 (MDR--08)

-Drama 8 is an active participatory course which teaches students to perform and relate to others in a confident, comfortable manner.
+Drama 8 is an active participatory course which encourages students to learn the basics of acting and relate to others in a confident, comfortable and respectful manner.
 This course enables the student to develop a strong sense of self-worth and interpersonal skills.
-Topics include: trust, concentration, observation and sense awareness, imagination, movement, mime, speech, teamwork, improvisation and theatre background.
-Drama is working under pressure, taking risks, dealing with disappointments as well as enjoying successes and meeting deadlines.
-Above all though, Drama is FUN with a capital "F".
+Topics include: trust, concentration, observation and sense awareness, imagination, movement, speech, teamwork, improvisation and theatre background.
+Drama is working under pressure, taking risks, dealing with disappointments as well as enjoying and celebrating our successes.
+Above all, Drama is FUN with a capital "F".
 This is a course recommended for ALL students.
-Assignments and activities include: writing and performing in class, theatre games, communication skills, concentration exercises, group and individual improvisations, scene-work, television scripts, multi-media projects and school presentations.
-Assignments are based on cooperative group learning.
+Assignments and activities include: a lot of theatre games, communication skills, concentration exercises, writing and performing in class, group and individual improvisations, scene-work, film and more.
+Assignments are based on cooperative group learning and solo presentations.

 DRAMA 9 (MDR--09)

-Study will focus on individual development through work in the following areas: concentration, trust, voice, sports, teamwork, script work and movement.
-The student should be able to present ideas in an open manner, remain in character and show concern for the well-being of fellow students.
-Assignments take the form of theater games, exercises, monologues and dialogues, as well as unit projects and basic scene work (scripted and unscripted).
-Most work will involve teamwork and be completed in class, however, some rehearsal and preparation for scene work and occasional memorization of script work may be given for homework.
+Drama 9 will focus on a student’s development through work in the following areas: trust, concentration, voice, teamwork, script work and movement.
+Students should be able to present ideas in an open manner, remain in character and show concern for the well-being of fellow students.
+It is our goal to continue to build a student’s confidence and allow them to feel safe to express themselves free of judgement.
+Assignments take the form of many theater games, exercises, monologues and dialogues, as well as unit projects such as scene work, camera technique, lip sync battles and more.
+Drama 9 is a course where students can come to play and create!

 DRAMA 10 (MDRM-10)

-Drama 10 furthers the topics taught in Drama 9 and shifts its study to the technical skills of theatre such as: character portrayal, script analysis, introductory directing, vocal enhancement, and play production.
+Drama 10 furthers the topics taught in Drama 9 and shifts its study to the technical skills of theatre such as: character portrayal, script analysis, vocal enhancement, and play production as well as the technical components.
 Continued emphasis on trust, concentration, sensitivity, imagination, improvisation and role-playing will also be explored.
-Improvisations, speech work, role-play, communication skills and group interdependence are stressed.
-A new emphasis on solo performances begins via rehearsal and preparation for monologues, memorization of scripted material and project work in which the individual is responsible for the presentation of a specific skill (e.g. directing or blocking).
-Students must also be able to perform character roles believably.
+Group interdependence is stressed.
+A new emphasis on solo performances begins through rehearsal and preparation for monologues, memorization of scripted material and project work in which the individual is responsible for the presentation of a specific skill (e.g. directing or blocking).
+Projects can include scene work, monologue creation, podcasts, infomercials, special effects make-up, stop motion animation, a mystery role play event and our annual lip sync battle!
+Come join us play!

-Professional and community productions are recommended each term.
-Acting 11 is designed for the student who is interested in performance.
-It is a practical course dealing with theatre.
+Acting 11 is designed for the student who is interested in performance and seeking a creative outlet.
+It is a practical course dealing with theatre both on stage and off.
 It teaches a student skills in front of an audience which will provide self-confidence and self-awareness.
-At all times, participation, cooperation and teamwork are of major importance.
-Students will also attend professional productions to develop their critical abilities.
-Assignments and activities will include: acting techniques, acting styles, scenework, scriptwork, tableau, mask, mime and vocal work.
-Some work will be done relating to audition techniques, film acting and radio broadcasting.
-Grade 11 students not only have an increased opportunity to perform but also to participate, when possible, in the BC Festival of the Arts.
+At all times, participation, cooperation, attendance and teamwork are of major importance.
+Assignments and activities will include: acting techniques, acting styles, scenework, scriptwork, camera technique and editing, stage combat, radio, technical theatre and more.
+This is an excellent course for a student who enjoys playing and expressing themselves through performance.
+Come join us and enjoy a chance to play!

 This course is designed for the advanced acting student.
 It reinforces the skills emphasized in Acting 11 and goes further in content and expectations.
-Students will deal largely with scripted roles and their skills of critical evaluation will be emphasized through script reading and attendance at professional productions throughout the year.
-Assignments and activities will include projects in acting styles, dramaturgy, and auditioning and script analysis.
-Some work will be done in the areas of film acting and radio broadcasting.
-Grade 12 students not only have an increased opportunity to perform but also participate when possible, in the B.C.
-Festival of the Arts.
+Students will deal largely with scripted roles and their skills of critical evaluation will be emphasized through script reading and other projects.
+Assignments and activities will include projects in acting styles, devised theatre, film acting, auditioning technique, stage combat and script analysis.
+The course will culminate with a solo self-representational project which the student gets to create.
+This is a fantastic course to end your senior year at McMath.

-THEATRE PERFORMANCE 12: DIRECTING & SCRIPT WRITING (MTPDS12)
+THEATRE PERFORMANCE 12: DIRECTING & SCRIPT WRITING (MDRDS12)

 Admission to the course is based on the approval of the instructor.
 A student learns to read and analyze scripts with the intention of production.
-The student will be led through the process of directing including topics such as: play selection, conflicts within the play, research, imagery, period pieces, text analysis, auditions, blocking, objectives, actor-focusing techniques, etc. It is an excellent course in which to learn responsibility, leadership and cooperative skills.
-Assignments and activities will include reading scripts, writing scripts for various media, script analysis, directing scenes and director’s book preparation.
+The student will be led through the process of directing including topics such as: play selection, conflicts within the play, research, imagery, text analysis, auditions, blocking, objectives, actor-focusing techniques, etc. It is an excellent course in which to learn responsibility, leadership and cooperative skills.
+Assignments and activities will include reading scripts, writing scripts for various media, script analysis, directing scenes and working with peers to enhance their performances.